So you've got your blog up and running, you're writing regular posts, but you're still not getting as much traffic as you'd like?

 18. Make everything easy to share

 The internet is about sharing, so allow your readers to share your content easily.
 That's whether they want to print, email, Facebook or tweet your articles.
 Because if people can share, you'll be enabling them to market your blog for you, i.e. they'll recommend your articles to their followers and thus bring further traffic to your site.

 19. Consider online advertising

 Advertising is a quick-fix no doubt about it – but there's no harm in paying for space on other websites if you've got the budget to do so.
 Research what's out there and find relevant sites that will have the kind of target market you want to attract to your blog.

 20. Share links

 Make friends with other key bloggers and once you've built up a suitable friendship, request to share links.
-Obviously, there is little SEO benefit in reciprocal links these days but the human aspect still counts for something.
+There is little SEO benefit in reciprocal links these days, but the human aspect still counts for something.
 Many blogs have a 'Blog Roll' or 'Blogs I Like' list.
 Seek them out, build relationships and politely ask to be added to those lists.